Storm ponds in Calgary

 Algae blooms can be caused by a number of things: persistent warm weather, nutrients washed into storm ponds from lawn fertilizers, sediments washed into the pond, and dead or decaying vegetation.

-Working with residents, community associations, and shoreline stakeholders, The City responds to numerous 311 calls through the summer months to monitor pond algae levels and odours.
+Working with residents, community associations, and shoreline partners, The City responds to numerous 311 calls through the summer months to monitor pond algae levels and odours.
 Please note we do not always remove the algae because they are a natural part of a healthy storm pond.

 - Floating rakes will be used to gather the algae from the pond shore.
 The material will be dewatered and disposed of when the bloom reaches a critical mass or it starts to decay (i.e. turn brown).
 Staff training is occurring in the first weeks of August.